marcojakob/code.makery.ch/collections/library/hello-dart-en-next.md

 ---

-Herzliche Gratulation, Sie haben das Ende dieser Serie erreicht!
-Hier erfahren Sie, wie es weiter gehen könnte.
+Congratulations, you've reached the end of this series!
+Here are some options of how you could continue with your programming adventure.

-### Dart Kanban - Die bessere Todo-Liste
+### Dart Kanban - A better Todo List

+*currently in German only*

+Learn to create an interactive web application.
+We will program an interactive Kanban board.

-<a href="/library/dart-kanban/de/" class="btn btn-warning"><i class="fa fa-hand-o-right"></i> Dart Kanban - Die bessere Todo-Liste</a>
+<a href="/library/dart-kanban/de/" class="btn btn-warning"><i class="fa fa-hand-o-right"></i> Dart Kanban - A better Todo List</a>

-Lernen Sie eine interaktive Webapplikation zu erstellen.
-Wir programmieren ein interaktives Kanban Board.

-### Mehr kommt bald...

-Bald werden weitere Anleitungen zur Programmierung veröffentlicht.
-Wenn Sie informiert werden möchten, schreiben Sie sich für den [Newsletter](https://tinyletter.com/codemakery) ein.
+### More coming soon...

+I plan to translate the *Dart Kanban* tutorial to English and publish more programming tutorials soon.
+If you want to get informed when they are released, register for the [newsletter](https://tinyletter.com/codemakery).

 ### Feedback

-Ich freue mich von Ihnen zu hören.
-Schreiben Sie einen Kommentar, wenn Sie die Serie glücklich beendet haben oder auch, wenn Sie Verbesserungsvorschläge haben. <a href="#disqus_thread"><i class="fa fa-comment-o"></i></a>
+I would love to hear from you.
+Write a comment if you've successfully completed the tutorial and also if you have any suggestions about how the tutorial could be improved. <a href="#disqus_thread"><i class="fa fa-comment-o"></i></a>

 <i class="fa fa-beer"></i> Marco